cs3157/recitations/E-Memory-Pointers/memory-pointers.md

   - Watch out for being just inside your bounds on freeing.
 If you have a leak, its probably because you forgot to free one last element.
   - Don't forget that in C, strings are characters arrays followed by a *null character*.
-Without the null character, C has no idea where you string ends!
+Without the null character, C has no idea where your string ends!
   - ALWAYS check the return value of malloc to make sure you were actually given allocated memory.
   - Name your executables properly.
 For part1, `isort` and for part2, `twecho`.